arachnist/xmpp-rs/xso/src/from_xml_doc.md

 key is implied.
 Mixing a prefixed name with an explicit `namespace` key is not allowed.

+Both `namespace` and `name` may be omitted.
+If `namespace` is omitted, it defaults to the namespace of the surrounding container.
+If `name` is omitted and the `extract` meta is being used on a named field, that field's name is used.
+If `name` is omitted and `extract` is not used on a named field, an error is emitted.

 The sequence of field meta inside `fields` can be thought of as a nameless tuple-style struct.
 The macro generates serialisation/deserialisation code for that nameless tuple-style struct and uses it to serialise/deserialise